PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS24.PNG)

-5. Once you are finished, type `deactivate` ( `conda deactivate` if you are using conda as your interpreter) in the terminal window to deactivate the virtual environment.
+5. Once you are finished, type `deactivate` ( type`conda deactivate` if you are using conda as your interpreter) in the terminal window to deactivate the virtual environment.

 ### Futher Information